lspaudel/employeeManagement/README.md

 # Employee Management System

 An effortless **Spring Boot** application to manage employees using **MongoDB**.
-It supports basic CRUD operations.
+It provides a RESTful API with full CRUD support and proper error handling.

 - Create, read, update, and delete employees
-- Error handling for missing employees
+- Input validation and error handling
+- Consistent JSON responses for success and errors
 - RESTful API design

 ---